×

-A signal from the brain gets swiftly sent to the relevant nerves and nerve roots in that particular region which ensures the function is performed effortlessly.
+One signal from the brain gets relayed to the relevant nerves and nerve roots working in that particular region and makes sure that the function is carried out effortlessly and in no time.

-However, due to some conditions or problems in the nervous system, these functions can get compromised,.
-This can cause severe pain, disability, and general nuisance to the affected people.
+However, due to some conditions or problems in the nervous system, these functions may get compromised, thus causing great pain, disability, and nuisance to the affected people.

 One such condition is called the ‘Cauda Equina Syndrome’ and it affects the nerve roots in the lumbar and sacral (the lower back) region.
 It is a surgical emergency that warrants immediate treatment to save the life of the patient.